andrewellio/mission-control-/web_application/README.md

 Mission Control Interface made using React.

+To run the web application as localhost in a browser, first navigate to the directory `cd web_application`

 ## Install

-This install the libraries for a local machine.
+This will install the libraries for a local machine.

 ```bash
 $ npm install
 ```
+(A node modules folder should be created)

 ## Run

-We can run the application on a local server.
+We can run the application on a local server (i.e. localhost).

 ```bash
 $ npm start
 ```
+(The system's default browser should automatically open)

 ## Test